zeldigas/text2confl/docs/storage-formats/markdown/diagrams.md

 | `base-dir` | Base directory to store diagrams.
 Relative path is resolved from directory with `.text2confl.yml` | `.diagrams`   |
 | `temp-dir` | Use random temporary directory instead of `base-dir`                                              | `false`       |

+## Caching

+Generated diagrams are cached to avoid sequential regenerations.
+If diagram script or provided conversion attributes are changed, it will be regenerated.

+Right now there is no option to force diagrams regeneration, but removing directory with diagrams or particular `*.cache` file in `base-dir`.

 ## Formats

 ### PlantUML